Dehn functions of coabelian subgroups of direct products of groups: Dehn functions, superadditivity and filling pairs

 Since $g\succcurlyeq n^2$, this completes the proof. \end{proof} The following is an immediate consequence of the observation that superadditivity of $f(n)/n$ implies superadditivity of $f$. \begin{remark} Let $f:\NN\to \RR_{>0}$ be a non-decreasing function.
 Let $\overline{f}$ be its superadditive closure and let $g(n):=n\cdot \overline{f}'(n)$ for $\overline{f}'(n)$ the superadditive closure of $f(n)/n$.
 Then $f\leq \overline{f}\leq g$. \end{remark}

 Our methods will also provide upper bounds on the filling diameters of our fillings and thus provide us with filling pairs.
 Here we summarize the properties of filling diameters and pairs that we will require.
-We refer to \cite[Section 3]{LloPalTes-20} for more details and references.